macadmins/nudge/README.md

 -simple-mode
 ```

-If you'd like to force the icon in Demo mode, chain the both `-demo-mode` and `-force-icon` arguments
+If you'd like to force the icon in Demo mode, chain the both `-demo-mode` and `-force-screenshot-icon` arguments

 ```
 /Applications/Utilities/Nudge.app/Contents/MacOS/Nudge \
 -demo-mode \
--force-icon
+-force-screenshot-icon
 ```

 ### Simple Mode